What is a Wetland?

 There are many types of wetlands.
 Scientists often divide them up into the following groups.

 Marshes are characterized by the presence of soft-stemmed vegetation adapted to saturated soils.
 These are typically grasses, sedges or rushes.
-Some commons ones include prairie potholes, the expanses of the Everglades, and salt marshes.
+Some common ones include prairie potholes, the expanses of the Everglades, and salt marshes.

 Swamps are characterized by the domination of woody plants.
-There are many different kinds of swamps including the cypress swamps of Louisiana, Red Maple swamps in the NE and the Mangrove forests of tropical and subtropical regions.
+There are many different kinds of swamps including the cypress swamps of Louisiana, Red Maple swamps in the Northeast and the Mangrove forests of tropical and subtropical regions.

-Bogs are distinctive wetlands that are low in nutrients, and often contain very acidic water and extensive peat deposits.
+Bogs are distinctive wetlands that are low in nutrients and often contain very acidic water and extensive peat deposits.
 Bogs are also one of the stages of succession as a lake fills in.